niflylab/TACI_CalciumImagingPlugin/README.md

 ### ORGANIZE
 1) Make sure you choose the correct folder.
 Do not enter the folder when choosing it.
 Just highlight it within its enclosing folder.
 2) Make sure there is no comma in the name.
 If there is, either edit or make a params.csv file with the correct filename and proper parameters.
-3) Make your params.csv is correct.
+3) Make sure your params.csv is correct.
 4) Make sure you are not missing any files.

 ### EXTRACT